Allaman/toolbox/README.md

-# My Toolbox
+# My Toolbox 🧰

 Every craftsman cultivates his own personal toolbox specifically selected by his special needs in order to fulfill his daily tasks with a maximum of efficiency and quality.

 This is my DevOps toolbox: a collection of handy stuff that helped me in my DevOps/Cloud/System-Engineering tasks.

 Use at your own risk.
 No sophisticated code.
-No scope on usability and UX 🙂
+No scope on usability and UX. 🙂

 ## AWS-Data-API